Replace Solar Regulator in SP-Series Solar Power Pack

 Should a regulator require replacement, contact NexSens to source a SA3018 solar regulator and then proceed.

-- Remove the solar pack from its mounting location and place it on a flat work surface.
+- Remove the solar pack from its mounting location, then place it on a flat work surface.

 - Loosen the four screws securing the battery housing to the panel mount using the same 3/16″ hex driver.

 - Carefully lift up on the enclosure and set the housing to the side.
-Avoid placing tension on the connected solar panel cable as it is moved.
+Avoid placing tension on the connected solar panel cable when moving the enclosure.

 - Remove the battery from the enclosure and disconnect the negative and positive cable leads.